fergaljoconnor/fergaljoconnor.github.io_dev/content/post/zero_v.md

 The real action here happens in the implementation for a Node.
 If the index has reached zero, we return the result of running the operation at the head of that collection.
 Otherwise we decrement the index and pass it to the run_at_index method for the subcollection in the next node.
 Eventually, when the starting index gets big enough, it will reach the unit type at the end of the collection before the index hits zero and return None, which is exactly what we want.

-Okay, that gives us the behavior we want.
+That gives us the behavior we want.
 Back to our iterator.

 The iterator needs to keep track of the index, hold a reference to the collection and feeds the input arguments to the right element of the collection on each iteration.